saurabh-git-dev/C-library-management/README.md

 # C-library-management
-It contains library management project in c.
+It contains library management project files in c.